Kamdar-Wolf/Extension-e621_posts.toolbar/README.md

 This extension has been created for chromium.<br>
 It works on <b>e621.net</b> and <b>e6ai.net</b>.<br>
 The main goal of this extension is to provide the ability to open a selected number of posts on a page in bulk.
 <br><br>
-You can download all the files individually, and load them as unzipped extensions, or download just the ZIP file, unzip it, and load it again unzipped.
-<br><br>
 <b><u>Features: </u></b>
 <ul>